open-telemetry/opentelemetry-android/auto-instrumentation/httpurlconnection/README.md

 ### Configurations
 You can configure the automatic instrumentation by using the setters in [HttpUrlInstrumentationConfig](library/src/main/java/io/opentelemetry/instrumentation/library/httpurlconnection/HttpUrlInstrumentationConfig.java)).

-#### Required Configuration
+#### Recommended Configuration
-It is required to **manually** schedule the following runnable to periodically run at the below given fixed interval to end any open spans if connection is left idle >10s.
+It is recommended to **manually** schedule the following runnable to periodically run at the below given fixed interval to end any open spans if connection is left idle >10s.
 - API to call to get the runnable: `HttpUrlInstrumentationConfig.getReportIdleConnectionRunnable()`
-- API to call to get the fixed interval in milli seconds: HttpUrlInstrumentationConfig.getReportIdleConnectionInterval()
+- API to call to get the fixed interval in milli seconds: `HttpUrlInstrumentationConfig.getReportIdleConnectionInterval()`

 **For example**
 Add the below code in the function where your application starts ( that could be onCreate() method of first Activity/Fragment/Service):